Other Xeroform product(s)

 Customers Also Bought

-Covidien Xeroform Occlusive Petrolatum Gauze Patch is constructed of a Non-Adherent Dressing with added medicating components to protect and promote healing.
+Xeroform Occlusive and Non-Occlusive Petrolatum Gauze Dressings are constructed of a Non-Adherent Dressing with added medicating components to protect and promote healing.

 The fine mesh gauze is saturated with a special 3% Bismuth Tribromopenate Petrolatum blend.
 The Xeroform dressing will collect drainage and speed up healing with the bacteriostatic/antibiotic agent to stops bacteria from reproducing.
 The blend also maintains the moist environment found to promote faster healing and gives users peace of mind that the dressing will not stick to wound and cause pain when it's removed.